fribbels/hsr-optimizer/src/lib/utils/debugScripts.md

 ```

-Hook - [ ULT, SKILL ], [ SKILL ], [ SKILL ], [ SKILL ] // added 1 skill
-+ preprocessor? //Y

 Glacial
 4-Pc: After the wearer uses their Ultimate, their CRIT DMG increases by 25% for 2 turn(s).

-Firesmith
-4-Pc: Increases DMG by the wearer's Skill by 12%.
-After unleashing Ultimate, increases the wearer's Fire DMG by 12% for the next attack.

 Thunder
 4-Pc: When the wearer uses their Skill, increases the wearer's ATK by 20% for 1 turn(s).